softprops/tugboat/README.md

 ## usage

-Tugboat provides interfaces for interacting with docker over http returning Scala [Futures](http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future) containing docker responses.
-This requires docker is reachable via tcp.
+Tugboat provides interfaces for interacting with a docker daemon over http, returning Scala [Futures](http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future) containing docker responses.
+This requires docker is resolvable via tcp.
 See the docker [documentation](https://docs.docker.com/articles/basics/#bind-docker-to-another-hostport-or-a-unix-socket) on how to set this up.
-In some environments like [boot2docker](https://github.com/boot2docker/boot2docker), this is the default.
+In some docker-ready environments like [boot2docker](https://github.com/boot2docker/boot2docker), this is the default.

 Tugboat will work out of the box with various conventional env vars set.